 Do you experience high levels of anxiety when visiting the dentist?
 You may be a candidate for Sedation Dentistry.
-Dr. Bagnell, Dr. Trujillo or Dr. Lachowiez is Board Certified to administer (oral conscious) sedation, commonly referred to as “Sleep Dentistry.”
+Dr. Bagnell, Dr. Trujillo, Dr. Carr, Dr. Bagnell or is Board Certified to administer (oral conscious) sedation, commonly referred to as “Sleep Dentistry.”

 Advantages to patients include: